 - Video Features: Many photographers make YouTube videos of their travels.
 If you’re interested in making videos, this is an important thing to consider before buying a mirrorless camera.
 Be sure you understand its video capabilities.

 - Weather Sealing: Rain, sleet, snow, all of these can be disastrous on a regular camera.
 Many high end mirrorless cameras and lenses are weather sealed so things like rain or snow won’t damage them.

 - Lens Selection: Sony, Canon,Nikon, Micro 4/3 all offer different selection of lenses.
 I recommend looking into lenses of each system before commiting to a brand since lenses aren’t shared across companies.

-> - Image Stabilization: Many mirrorless cameras offer sensor image stabilization.
+- Image Stabilization: Most mirrorless cameras offer sensor image stabilization.
 Having a sensor and/or lens with stabilization will allow your camera to take in more light while you’re taking hand held shots.
 This can be extremely useful when you’re on the go since you’ll be able to take lower ISO photos with faster shutter speeds.
-Additionally stabilization will improve your videos since they will be less shaky.
+Additionally, stabilization will improve your videos by making them less shaky.

-> Best Mirrorless Cameras for Travel Photography in 2019:
+Best Mirrorless Cameras for Travel Photography in 2019:

 Sony a7 III – Best Mirrorless Camera for Travel

 - Megapixels: 24MP

 Innovation and evolution are on display in The Sony a7 III .
 It’s one of the best mirrorless cameras for travel.
 Compared to other lightweight cameras in its price range, it stands a few notches above.
 Its size, price, and features make it the smart and obvious choice.
 It has been upgraded in almost every way from the Sony a7 II and boasts some seriously sweet features –